claudyAi/sdscrayon-flaskapi/README.md

 ## How It Works

- Python/Flask server mapped into to Next.js app under `/api/`.
+This project is a combination of a Next.js app and a Flask server integrated under `/api/`.

 This is implemented using [`next.config.js` rewrites](https://github.com/vercel/examples/blob/main/python/nextjs-flask/next.config.js) to map any request to `/api/:path*` to the Flask API, which is hosted in the `/api` folder.